vila-c/ncr-ride-booking-analysis/README.md

 ## 🔍 Key Findings

-- **Overall completion rate: ~62%** — the remaining 38% of bookings fail, primarily due to no driver found or driver cancellation (supply-side problem)
+- **Overall completion rate: ~62%**
-- **Ride Distance is the strongest cancellation predictor (58% importance)** — longer rides carry significantly higher cancellation risk
+- **Ride Distance is the dominant cancellation predictor (92.7% importance)** — XGBoost identifies trip length as by far the strongest signal
-- **Booking Value is the second strongest predictor (41% importance)** — higher-fare trips are more likely to be cancelled, possibly due to driver cherry-picking or passenger price sensitivity
+- **Booking Value contributes only 2.8%** — fare matters far less than distance alone
-- **Peak-hour cancellation rate is higher** — morning (7–9 AM) and evening (5–8 PM) rush hours show elevated cancellation rates due to supply-demand imbalance
+- **Time features (Hour, Weekday, Month) each contribute ~1%** — timing has a small but consistent effect
-- **Mobility equity gap identified** — peripheral pickup zones show cancellation rates up to ~1.5× the dataset average, raising fairness concerns for underserved communities
+- **Mobility equity gap identified** — peripheral pickup zones show cancellation rates up to ~1.5× the dataset average

 ---